DBSE-teaching/isee2019-TeamMachine/docs/_posts/2019-04-15-Team-Presentation.md

 ![Team Coordination]({{site.baseurl}}/images/Team Coordination.jpg "Team Coordination"){:height="40%" width="50%"}

 We are from various backgrounds having different skill sets and together we think we can achieve our objective.
 This brings out  various  soft skills like analytical skills, Presentation, Management, Inter-personal skills, creativity etc. through which the team will be able to deliver the product in a timely and systematic manner to the customer.
-As none of us have worked on developing an app before, we 	look forward to learn the required skiils and collaborate effectively to complete the task on time.
+As none of us have worked on developing an app before, we 	look forward to learn the required skills and collaborate effectively to complete the task on time.

 ## Roles and Responsibilities